skip to main content

 Environmental Enrichment*

 At Perdue Farms, we recognize that providing animals with appropriate, species-specific environmental enrichments can improve their living conditions and help encourage their natural behaviors.
-As of July 2022:
+As of 2023:

 • 100% of lambs are raised on pasture

-• 96% of beef cattle have enrichments, such as shade with dirt, corn cobs, stalks and other natural materials, sprinklers in warm weather; brush out in pasture for scratching posts; hedge rows, stacks of round bales and other wind breakers.
+• 96% of beef cattle have enrichments, such as shade with dirt, corncobs, stalks and other natural materials, sprinklers in warm weather; brush out in pasture for scratching posts; hedge rows, stacks of round bales and other wind breakers.

-• 26% of chickens have enrichments, such as boxes, perches, platforms and pecking objects with natural light and outdoor access.
+• 37% of chickens have enrichments, such as boxes, perches, platforms and pecking objects with natural light and outdoor access.

 • 0% of Perdue’s turkeys have enrichments